Current Students - Online Course Resources

 - Canvas student orientation (you must be a Murray State student to enroll in this course)

 Registering for classes

 You must speak with your advisor before you are able register for classes.
 If you were just admitted, your advisor's contact information will be in your admission letter.
 You can also view your advisor's name and contact information on myGate on the Academics tab.

 Log-in to myGate and go to the Academics tab to register for your classes.
 Under "Registration Tools" you will find an option to Add or Drop Individual Classes.
-(View a step-by-step guide for registering here.
-You can also view a video tutorial.)
+(View a video tutorial for assistance with registering step-by-step.)
 For more information about registering for classes, visit the Registration website or Academic Advising.